edannenberg/kubler/README.md

 in very slim images.
 To achieve this a 2 phase build process is employed, essentially the often requested, but still missing, Docker feature for [nested](https://github.com/docker/docker/issues/7115) image builds.

-Ready to go back to the chroots?

----

-or alternatively to stay somewhat silly (draft, that would need some further work to match the key details from above):

----

-What kind of things?
-Well, dock(er) containers were in high demand lately.
-A universal container format any craftsmen could easily fit to his needs, marvelous stuff, all things considered.

-But there was one tiny flaw.
-Most of those fancy new containers seemed to ship with the, now useless, build(time) tools scattered around.
-Imagine opening your freshly ordered [Grafana][] container only to find a ~~hammer~~ Go installation sitting there taking valuable space.
-There has to be a better way, Kubler thought to himself, maybe it's time to go back to the chroots!

 ## Goals

 * Central, organization-wide management of base images
-* Full control over image content across all layers
 * Containers should only contain the bare minimum to run
   * Separate build and runtime dependencies
   * Only deploy runtime dependencies
 * Maximum flexibility while assembling the root file system, but with minimal effort
 * Keep things maintainable as the stack grows
-* Automate **all** the things!

 ## Status